 How do we create daily structure in lockdown?

 It can differ from person to person, task to task.
-Completely based around your current work situation and things that need to be completed or that make up your day.
-But here is an example:
+It needs to be based around your current work situation and things that need to be completed or that make up your day.

 |Wake up, make bed, shower, drink first glass of water.||